6 Things to Consider When Choosing an RPA Vendor

 Today, you may be considering RPA for one process or one department.
 If your business is like many, you’ll quickly realize the benefits of RPA and want to scale your bots across your enterprise.

-To make the deployment work, choose a vendor with a diverse, expanding portfolio, for example, with solutions for back and front office—for myriad departments such as finance and accounting and human resources— and one with expertise in a wide variety of industries such as life sciences, manufacturing, financial services, healthcare, public sector, contact center, insurance, and telecom.
+To make the deployment work, choose a vendor with a diverse, expanding portfolio, for example, with solutions for back office and front office—for myriad departments such as finance and accounting and human resources— and one with expertise in a wide variety of industries such as life sciences, manufacturing, financial services, healthcare, public sector, contact center, insurance, and telecom.

 The right approach and tools for success